Skip to main content

 Africa: Burkina Faso, Côte d'Ivoire, Ghana, Kenya, Tanzania, Uganda

-Latin America and Caribbean: Bolivia, Brazil, Colombia, Ecuador, Guatemala, Honduras, Nicaragua, Paraguay, Peru
+Latin America and Caribbean: Bolivia, Brazil, Colombia, Ecuador, Guatemala, Honduras, Paraguay, Peru

 Investment field